7 Key Insights From Testing 22 WordPress Hosting Services

 Our above outcomes are based on 22 hosting services I’ve tested so far in the last two years.

-As someone who works with servers for a living, I really enjoyed writing this list of my learnings.
+As someone who works with servers for a living, I really enjoyed writing this list of what I learned.

-I would also like to hear your thoughts on which information impressed you greatly!
+I would also like to hear your thoughts on the information that impressed you greatly!

 Add your comments now.